mui/material-ui/docs/src/pages/demos/tables/tables.md

 ## Virtualized Table

-In the following example, we demonstrate how to use [react-virtualized](https://github.com/bvaughn/react-virtualized) with the `Table` component
+In the following example, we demonstrate how to use [react-virtualized](https://github.com/bvaughn/react-virtualized) with the `Table` component.
+It renders 200 rows and can easily handle more.

 {{"demo": "pages/demos/tables/ReactVirtualizedTable.js"}}